benjamin-manning/website_benjaminmanning.io/content/project/memos/index.md

 ---
 # title: Public Policy Memos on Topics of National and Global Importance
-summary: Public Policy Memos on Topics of National and Global Importance (2020)
+summary: Public Policy Memos on Topics of National and Global Importance.
+2020.
 # summary: Topics include - The National Parks Service minimizing forest fire damge, improving food insecurity in Ohio, strategizing for the U.S. to rejoin the Iran Nuclear Deal, and addressing COVID-19 in Africa and Latin America during the early stages of the pandemic
 tags:
 - Completed